 Complaints and Investigations: Converting Retreat into Advance

-For most regulated health professionals, a letter from their regulatory authority can have a dramatic and chilling impact on the recipient.
-When that letter is a notice that a complaint has been received about them, terror and confusion on next steps will often result.
+For most regulated health professionals, a letter from their regulatory authority has a dramatic and chilling impact on the recipient.
+When that letter is a notice that a complaint had been received about them, it can often lead to terror and confusion about next steps.

-In this session of the Regulatory Education Program (REP), we reviewed the complaints and investigations processes, the roles of investigators, whether there is a need for legal support, and some helpful suggestions on how to cope with the process.
+This session reviewed the complaints and investigations processes, the roles of investigators, whether there is a need for legal support, and provided helpful suggestions on how to cope with the process.

 Franklin Roosevelt once famously said, “let me assert my firm belief that the only thing we have to fear is … fear itself – nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance.”

-While we cannot pretend that the complaint and investigation process is without its challenges, it doesn’t need to be a paralyzing and fearful process.
-This REP session discussed what to expect during the process, and the vital part you play in this process if a complaint is ever received about you.
+While the complaints and investigation process presented challenges, it did not need to be a paralyzing or fearful experience.
+This REP session discussed what registrants could expect during the process and emphasized the vital role each registrant played if a complaint was ever received about them.

 Dr. Erin Psota, ND completed her naturopathic medical studies at the Canadian College of Naturopathic Medicine in 2005 after obtaining her Bachelor of Science degree at the University of Waterloo.
 Her passion for pediatric medicine then led her to the Southwest College of Naturopathic Medicine in Arizona to pursue a pediatrics residency.